aboutdavid/1filecache/README.md

 $cache = new 1filecache(); // load the cache file
 $cache->loadCache($dirname, $cachetime)
 // place your script here
+// ... insert html and php content here
 // before the script ends
 $cache->saveCache($dirname)
 ```

 It should work in PHP 5, however, was tested on PHP 7

-This is really the first time I've released code for PHP, so it's most likely broken.
+This is really the first time I've released code for PHP, so it's kind of bad lol